 The 'Golden Hour' - with its soft and dreamlike light conditions, is ideal for evoking feelings of warmth, memory, and contentment, whereas the 'Blue Hour' is incredibly versatile and is ideal for bringing cityscapes to life, or on the other hand, can give rise to a sense of serenity in the scene.

-Browse interior and lifestyle magazines and blogs, see what’s happening in the art world, and take note of trending fashions, travel destinations, food crazes, recreational activities, and lifestyles.
+Get inspired for what to shoot by reading magazines, books and blogs.
+See what’s happening in the art world, and take note of trending fashion, travel destinations, food crazes, recreational activities, and lifestyles.
 Plan your shoots accordingly!

 5 Technical aspects are important